swapniljha001/swapniljha001/README.md

 -->

 ## About Me
 I’m Swapnil Jha, a Master's student in Cognitive Systems at Universität Potsdam, Germany.
-Along with **~3 years of work experience**, I have:
+Along with **several years of work experience**, I have:

 * **Proven expertise in data standardization & automation**, improving operational efficiency in reinsurance and pharmaceutical analytics.
 * **Diverse experience across industries**, including reinsurance, pharmaceuticals, environmental mapping, & data visualization.